-If these really were horses, medical care, entertainment, news media, and education would only exist at an early 19th century level.
+If these really were horses, medical care, entertainment, news media, and education would only exist at an early 19th century level - or worse.
 There would be no electricity.
-There would be little running water – if any.
+No running water.
 Big cities would collapse.
 Governments would shrink and fracture.
-Diseases would sweep through our societies.
+Plagues would sweep through our societies.
 The suffering would be terrible.

 If these really were horses, we would not only lose the resources to create and maintain the machines and tools that our current civilization needs.
 We would also lose the knowledge of how to create those machines.

-It would be a lot like the Dark Ages that Europe went through after the fall of the Roman Empire.
-That’s how bad the situation will be, if Zechariah is talking about real, honest-to-goodness horses.
-And, the thought of all that is just as horrifying as the sudden calamity that I believe that we will all experience.
+It would be a billion times worse than the Dark Ages that Europe went through after the fall of the Roman Empire.
+That’s how bad the situation would be, if Zechariah is talking about real, honest-to-goodness horses.
+It would be just as bad as anything that I describe in Ezekiel's Fire.